How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Is Anyone Interested in Your Topic?

-If you are going to start a blog that actually gets an audience, you should probably determine if anyone is interested in your topic before you pull the trigger and set up a blog (which I will get shortly).
+If you are going to start a blog that actually gets an audience, you should probably determine if anyone is interested in your topic before you pull the trigger and set up a blog.

-For example, I once started a website on the subject of fleece ferret hammocks (I'm serious, I wouldn't joke about something like this!).
-Turns out after only writing a couple of articles, I ran out of subject matter…and well, there wasn't a huge audience of people interested in the latest design fads of ferret hammocks.
+For example, I once started a website on the subject of fleece ferret hammocks (Yes, I am being serious here).
+Turns out after only writing a couple of articles, I ran out of subject matter.

-Don't make that mistake by spending hours and hours of time on a project, only to determine six months later that no one really cares.
+Don't make that mistake by spending hours and hours of time on a project writing blog posts, etc., only to find out six months later that no one really cares about your blog niche.

 A free tool that I really like to use to see the interest levels in certain subjects is going up or down is Google Trends.
 This awesome tool shows you whether more or less people are searching for a certain subject.